BioComputingUP/STRPsearch/README.md

 Note: Please be aware that the Docker container will not have access to paths located on the host system.
 To provide input and retrieve output, you'll need to transfer files between the container and the host manually.

 ## Usage:
-The tools has three Commands, each with its arguments and options.
+The tools has three Commands, each with its positional arguments and options.

 To list the available commands run:

 ```python3 bin/main.py --help```